A particular red hot pepper might actually be of greater value to your health as a staple in your medicine cabinet rather than in your spice rack?

 The cayenne pepper, or Capiscum annum, derives its proper name from a Greek word meaning "to bite," a clear allusion to the pungent properties of the plant and its seeds.
 However, it's the many medicinal applications of the pepper that earned it the nickname "The King of Herbs."

-nk of this spicy little beauty as just a delicious way to boost the flavor of their cooking, but this pepper is a valuable medical tool with a wide range of uses.
+Many people think of this spicy little beauty as just a delicious way to boost the flavor of their cooking, but this pepper is a valuable medical tool with a wide range of uses.
 According to a combination of herbal lore and medical research, capsicum may:

 Part of the logic behind the many herbal applications of capsicum is that it is a catalyst, and can be used to enhance the effects of other treatments.
 Little is known about the pharmacological activities of capsicum in humans, but it is abundantly clear that capsicum is a stimulant.
 In fact, it has been called "the purest and most certain stimulant in the herbal materia medica."

-United States of America, 23 ed., 1943, states that "Capsicum is a powerful local stimulant, producing, when swallowed, a sense of heat in the stomach, and a general glow over the body without narcotic effect."
+The Dispensatory of the United States of America, 23 ed., 1943, states that "Capsicum is a powerful local stimulant, producing, when swallowed, a sense of heat in the stomach, and a general glow over the body without narcotic effect."

-Mexico 9,000 years ago.
+Chili peppers have long reigned over the canon of folk medicine.
+Archeological remains show that capsicum was a dietary staple in Mexico 9,000 years ago.
 In Indonesia, capsicum is used as a traditional remedy for gonorrhea.
 In central Africa, it's used as a calming, stress-relieving tonic.
 In Hawaii, it's used for backaches, rheumatism, and swollen feet.

 Some reports even suggest capsicum can prevent heart attacks.
 One study published in the Journal of Agricultural and Food Chemistry in 1979 found that capsicum contained the most natural vitamin E -- often used to treat heart conditions -- of all the edible plants analyzed by the research team.